Tribhu126/aws-webapp-pvt-ec2/README.md

 ## 🧱 Architecture

 ![Architecture](architecture_scalable_webapp.png)
-> High-level architecture of a scalable, secure, and stateless AWS web application using ALB, Auto Scaling, and private subnets.
+> High-level architecture of a scalable, secure, highlyavailable and stateless AWS web application using ALB, Auto Scaling, and private subnets.

 ---